| |||||||

 A view of the end of the capacitor GEC Gecophone models K8389 (DC Ringer)

 Similar in construction to the K8387, but this telephone has a DC bell.
 It also has an electromagnetic-receiver.
 This telephone has no induction coil or capacitor.
 The handset cord has two wires only.
-This telephone cannot be converted and was probably used on internal intercom systems.
+Due to the electromagnetic-receiver the line is polarity conscious.
+The base has a single bell gong, the bell clapper mechanism and an upright, 4 way, Paxolin terminal block.
+There are no components in the case, except the switch hook contacts, which consists of a make contact set and a changeover contact set.
+This telephone cannot be converted on the UK telephone network and was probably used on internal telephone systems.
 The same diagram is probably used with the Telephone No. 90.

-The telephone has a DC bell and was used on the PX1110 or PX1210 PAX system.
+The telephone has a DC dome type bell and was used on the PX1110 or PX1210 PAX system.
 It also has an electromagnetic-receiver.
 This telephone has no induction coil or capacitor.
 The handset cord has two wires only.
-This telephone cannot be converted.
+Due to the electromagnetic-receiver the line is polarity conscious.
+This telephone cannot be converted to work on the UK telephone network.

 GEC Gecophone model 75 (Automatic) and 175 (CB)